 At the end of that day, I got up from my hospital bed to take a shower.
 In the shower, I felt lightheaded and told my fiancée that something was wrong.
 I barely made it back to the bed before collapsing.
 My femoral artery had opened up where they had performed the heart catheter, and I was bleeding out rapidly.
 Through the fog and the pain, I heard someone call out “code blue” as the room filled with medical personnel.
 A team of specialists and nurses took turns applying pressure to my leg, and one doctor stood over me asking me to hold on.
 As I lay there dying, I thought about how terrible it was for my life to end this way.
 I was completely naked, surrounded by panicking doctors and nurses.
 Everything was for nothing.
 I was going to die on this bed and nothing could stop it.
 I could see my fiancée distraught, collapsed against the wall, completely helpless.
 I could do nothing to spare her from witnessing my suffering.
 Miraculously, after fifteen minutes of people taking turns applying pressure to my leg, I was stabilized.
 Clearly relieved and stressed to the point of joking, the lead doctor joked, “Give this man a towel and let’s end the free show.”

-After nine days in the hospital and over 100 different tests and procedures, the root of the problem finally became clear.
-My team caught what dozens of other doctors had missed over the years.
-A tiny brain tumor next to my pituitary gland had been secreting toxins for years without detection.
-My case moved on to MD Anderson, and within three months they were amazingly able to seal the tumor with a pharmaceutical drug.
-Unfortunately, the damage was done.
-I could barely find words to complete a sentence, and I struggled to walk a matter of steps before experiencing vertigo.
+After nine days in the hospital and over 100 different tests and procedures, the doctors thought they had found the root of my problems.
+They believed a tiny brain tumor next to my pituitary gland had been secreting toxins for years without detection.
+My case moved on to MD Anderson and St. Lukes, and a doctor used a pharmaceutical drug to seal the tumor.
+After this was done, I could still barely find words to complete a sentence, and I struggled to walk a matter of steps before experiencing vertigo.
 I felt demoralized having to urinate in bottles because I could not make it to the bathroom.
-I moved from specialist to specialist, seeing 17 doctors in just a month.
+I went back to moving from specialist to specialist, seeing 17 doctors in just a month.
 The most likely theory was that the damage to my brain was constantly stimulating the other major systems of my body.
 If my body could not rest, then it was just a matter of time until I would die.
 I went on to see the top sleep specialists in the world, but there was no drug that would allow my adrenal system to rest.
 My brain literally woke up over 280 times per hour during sleep.

 My medical tribulations brought me $390,000 into debt.
 The fortune that I made in my twenties was gone.
 I felt robbed by my body.
 I knew that if I could just think clearly again, then I could build another business.
 If I couldn’t think, then I was as good as dead.
-As I continued to battle my own body, I became part of a miracle.
-I got my wife pregnant.
-My body was so exhausted that I could barely tolerate sex, but somehow my reproductive system still did what it was meant to do.
-Even though I felt like my very self was irretrievably gone, I had achieved the most important goal in my life.
-I was going to be a father.
+As I continued to battle, I became part of a miracle.
+My wife became pregnant with our first child.
+At that point, my body was so exhausted that I could barely tolerate our bodies coming together as one.
+Through a true act of love, at my weakest state, we were blessed with a new life.

-At this point, I needed to get my life back.
-I started pursuing experimental treatments, hoping that something would enable me be a great father for my unborn child.
+At this point, I needed to get my life back, and I started pursuing experimental treatments.
 After seeing almost 50 different specialists in 60 days, I found a doctor that believed he knew how to help me.
-We worked together to test cocktails of drugs that would suppress the damaged areas of my brain, allowing me to sleep and my body to repair itself.
-I knew that if we tried enough combinations, one of them had to work.
-And one of them did.
-When we hit upon that magic cocktail, I slept 38 hours over a 48-hour period.
+He gave me a cocktail of drugs, and I slept 38 hours over a 48-hour period.
 I slept so much that my wife thought that I was dying.
-This insane amount of sleep was normal for me because I had a six year sleep deficit to make up.
+My doctor said this was normal because I had a six year sleep deficit to make up.

-The final solution was a combination of three drugs and sleeping for 13 hours each night in a controlled environment optimized to suppress my adrenal system.
-I would sleep in a room super cooled to 58 degrees, completely blacked out, sound proofed, with special air purifiers and ear plugs to keep absolutely all stimuli out during sleep.
+The final diagnosis was a rare disorder called Dysautonomia.
+The solution was a combination of three drugs and sleeping for 13 hours each night in a controlled environment, which was optimized to suppress my adrenal system.
+I would sleep in a room super cooled to 58 degrees, completely blacked out, sound proofed, with special air purifiers and ear plugs.
+This kept absolutely all stimuli out during sleep.
 After a 45 days, my mind and body started to slowly come back online.
-The months passed slowly, but I noticed as every one of my symptoms began to ease up and allow me to live once more.
 Little did I know that God was lifting me up only to face me with the biggest battle of my life.

 2009 – My Pregnant Wife is Diagnosed with Stage 3 Cancer